asishbeep02/MOTOUR/README.md

 # MOTOUR
-This is a frontend end to end project in which we can choose monuments of our own and explore it!!!!
+Developed a frontend monument exploration application using HTML, CSS, and JavaScript.
+The project allows users to select different monuments and view key information, including location and history.